What’s it all about?

 For house price information please visit the sold data tab.

 Eating: Kingston's High Street runs parallel to the Thames, so many of the restaurants here spill out onto the river bank come summer.
-The team at Riverside Vegetaria make it their mission to ensure their dishes are so tasty that even the most ardent carnivore will come back for more, and was voted London’s best veggie restaurant in 2012.
-The new development at Riverside Walk also makes the most of its watery location, and Cau, Bill’s and Busaba Eathai all have stunning views.
-Other confirmed local favourites include Indian Roz ana, Vietnamese Pho Hoi An and Turkish Cappadocia.
+Top of your list should be Poor Boys, a popular restaurant serving food inspired by New Orleans cuisine.
+Directly opposite is Incognito, a cocktail bar with a botanical aesthetic.
+The team at Riverside Vegetaria make it their mission to ensure their dishes are so tasty that even the most ardent carnivore will come back for more, and was voted London’s best veggie restaurant back in 2012.
+The Riverside Walk also makes the most of its watery location, and Bill’s and Busaba Eathai all have stunning views.
+Other confirmed local favourites include the Fighting Fox, Indian Roz ana, Vietnamese Pho Hoi An and Turkish Cappadocia.
+Enjoy a cocktail or artisan beer at Hawkers Bar & Brasserie.

 Culture: The 900 seat circular auditorium at The Rose Theatre is modelled on Elizabethan playhouses.
 This picturesque Kingston venue puts on excellent productions to rival those of any London theatre.
-For something more upbeat, try the Crack Comedy Club, Kingston’s oldest comedy night, currently hosted by the library.
+Banquet Records is Kingston's renowned record shop, and with their own music label, they also host live gigs in the local Pryzm.
+Some of the regulars have included Stormzy (who lives in Kingston), Blink-182, Ed Sheeran, The 1975 and Foals.
+For some comedy, try the Crack Comedy Club, Kingston’s oldest comedy night, currently hosted at The Grey Horse.

 Sport: Kingston is a great place for sports fans as its riverside location and vast green spaces allow for all sorts of unusual team and individual sports.
 There are several golf clubs catering to all levels of experience.
 Coombe Wood Golf Club is a friendly local club, while you can’t beat the landscape at Hampton Court Palace Golf Club.
 Getting involved with the Kingston Rowing Club is easy, and many locals join just to try something new and remain lifelong members.
 The Thames Sailing Club is also based in Kingston, where races are held throughout the summer.